zfcampus/zf-hal/README.md

-`HalJsonModel` is a view model that when used as the result of a controller service response signifies to the `zf-hal` module that the data within the model should be utilized to produce a HAL based HTTP JSON response.
+`HalJsonModel` is a view model that when used as the result of a controller service response signifies to the `zf-hal` module that the data within the model should be utilized to produce a JSON HAL representation.

 #### `ZF\Hal\View\HalJsonRenderer`

-`HalJsonRenderer` is a view renderer responsible for rendering `HalJsonModel`'s.
-In turn, this renderer will call upon the `Plugin\Hal` in order to do the heavy lifting of transforming the individual model content (`Entity`, `Collection`) into HAL payloads.
+`HalJsonRenderer` is a view renderer responsible for rendering `HalJsonModel` instances.
+In turn, this renderer will call upon the `Hal` plugin/view helper in order to transform the model content (an `Entity` or `Collection`) into a HAL representation.

 #### `ZF\Hal\View\HalJsonStrategy`

-`HalJsonStrategy` is responsible for selecting `HalJsonRenderer` when inspecting the controller service response and it is found to be (or match) `HalJsonModel`.
+`HalJsonStrategy` is responsible for selecting `HalJsonRenderer` when it identifies a `HalJsonModel` as the controller service response.